-Water calendula plant regularly after planting.
-Allow the soil to dry between each watering.
-Once the plant is established and new growth appears, it can handle short dry periods.
+Water calendula plant regularly after planting and avoid allowing the soil to dry between each watering.
+Then, once new growth appears, the plant can handle short dry periods.

 Growing calendula in pots

 Calendula is a great container flower.
-You plant it on its own pot or add it to an arrangement as a filler.
-A few pointers to be successful in growing calendula in pots:
+You can plant it in its pot or add it to an arrangement as a filler. few pointers to be successful in growing calendula in pots: